sphinx-doc/sphinx/doc/ext/appapi.rst

       ``'env'``) to a string.
 However, booleans are still accepted and converted internally.

+.. method:: Sphinx.add_domain(domain)

+   Make the given *domain* (which must be a subclass of :class:`sphinx.domains.Domain`) known to Sphinx.

+   ..
+XXX where is Domain documented?

+   .. versionadded:: 1.0

 .. method:: Sphinx.add_event(name)

    Register an event called *name*.